aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/randomness.md

 ## Resource `BlockRandomness`

-The block-level seed randomness, only stored under account <code>0x0</code>.
+The block-level randomness seed.
-It's updated at the beginning of every block.
+It is updated at the beginning of every block.
+VUF input (<code>epoch, round</code>) is also included for smoke-testability.

 NOTE: This is a seed shared by every txn in the block.
 Your transaction should NOT consume it directly.
 Use the public functions in this module instead.